 - Feelings of uneasiness, fear and panic

 - Heart palpitations

 As with other mood disorders, people with anxiety conditions have a high likelihood of co-occurring substance abuse issues.
 A medical doctor must diagnose anxiety disorders, and experts in the fields of psychopharmacology and psychiatry should administer anxiety treatment.
 The right medications can aid patients in controlling their levels of anxiety while the proper therapy can help them develop skills and techniques to live normal and happy lives.

-Dr. Mohammad’s cutting-edge dual diagnosis treatments have made Las Virgenes Behavioral Health and Medical Clinic the best outpatient center of its kind.
+Our cutting-edge dual diagnosis treatments have made us the most effectve outpatient center of its kind.
 It is no longer necessary to live and suffer with co-occurring substance abuse and mental disorders.

-For more information about our Dual Diagnosis and Co-occurring Disorder Programs, please contact Las Virgenes Behavioral Health and Medical Clinic at 818-879-9018.
+For more information about our Dual Diagnosis and Co-occurring Disorder Programs, please contact us at (855) 652-1136 Toll-Free.
 There is a specialist waiting to answer your questions.
 If you’re interested in residential treatment, we can also accommodate your needs.